1.7 Funding youth policy

 - The way support and care are financed: focus on effort (unit price per hour or day), result (unit price per client successfully helped) or population (a fixed price for support and care for the population as a whole in a certain area).

 - Additional quality criteria for care providers, besides the criteria mentioned in the Child and Youth Act.

 The factsheet Outsourcing youth care by municipalities (Inkoop jeugdhulp door gemeenten) (only in Dutch) of the Public Procurement Research Centre and the Netherlands Youth Institute (Nederlands Jeugdinstituut) explains funding by municipalities in more detail.

 More information about national programmes on youth to foster evidence based policies is given in Paragraph 1.6.

 At the local level municipalities are accountable to the municipal council.
 Support and care providers in turn are accountable to the municipalities that have commissioned them.
-The exact accounting methods and criteria are agreed upon in the grant decision, public contract or Open House agreement, depending on the way these recipients of public funding are commissioned as well as the way support and care by them is financed (as described above).
+The exact accounting methods and criteria are agreed upon in the grant decision, public contract or Open House agreement.
+This depends on the way these recipients of public funding are commissioned and on the way their support and care services are financed.